zeha/zeha.at-site/_posts/2021-04-10-bullseye-upgrade-notes.markdown

 apt full-upgrade
 ```

-Once this finished, note that your zsh completion is broken.
+Once this finished, note that your zsh completion is broken (until restarting zsh).
 Continue on with one last command before exiting `script`:

 ```
 apt autoremove --purge